Why not having trickle vents could be more serious than you think

 "However, while these systems provide effective ventilation, they are typically more expensive and require additional installation considerations compared to trickle vents,” says Anthony Threlfall.

-You may also want to consider roof vent tiles, suggests Gregory Smith, particularly if you are undertaking a loft conversion.
+You may also want to consider roof vent tiles, particularly if you are undertaking a loft conversion and want to avoid loft condensation or mould in your loft.

 Can you retrofit trickle vents?